-Each student is covered by the University Trust Insurance for their clinical work while matriculated as a PhD Clinical Psychology student conducting clinical work required by the program.
+Each student is has liability coverage by University Risk Management Trust for their clinical work while matriculated as a PhD Clinical Psychology student conducting clinical work required by the program while taking PSY 6740.
 In general, we expect you will not need to obtain your own personal professional liability (malpractice) insurance for clinical practicum.
 However, training sites may reserve the right to require this.
-In the past this was the case with the Wellness Center, however starting in fall 2023, this site is no longer requiring students to purchase their own separate liability insurance if they can request a certificate of coverage from University Risk Assessment through Andrea Williams (awilliam@uccs.edu).
+Additionally, any paid clinical services not part of the student's clinical rotation requires them to have a separate malpractice policy.
+Students can request a certificate of coverage from University Risk Management through Andrea Williams (awilliam@uccs.edu).